 After calculating the thickness of the wall base, engineers proceed to find the overturning and resisting moments acting on the wall.
 To achieve this, they first determine the resultant pressure (P) acting on the base of the wall.
 Moreover, this value is a product of the equivalent fluid pressure of the retained material (peq), and the total soil height (h):

 Thus, the overturning moment (MO), about the wall base is given by:

-After calculating the value of the overturning moment, the next step is to determine the resisting moment from the weight of the wall and surrounding soil material.
+After calculating the value of the overturning moment, the next step is to determine the resisting moment from the weight of the wall and surrounding fill material.
 An easy way of doing this is by segmenting the wall and surrounding soil material into elements.
 Engineers then determine the resisting moment of each element and subsequently aggregate them.